opengauss-mirror/docs/content/en/docs/Toolreference/gs_probackup.md

 -   The openGauss database can be connected.
 -   To use PTRACK incremental backup, manually add  **enable\_cbm\_tracking = on**  to  **postgresql.conf**.
+-   In order to prevent the xlog from being cleaned up before the end of the transfer, please increase the value of wal_keep_segements in the postgresql.conf file appropriately.

 ## Important Notes<a name="en-us_topic_0287276008_section6439171332614"></a>